-- Check compatibility of the video or graphic signals with the technical specifications of the system, and specifically, with the specifications of the selected input. - Check all cables. - If the problem occurs on a terrestrial broadcast source signal, check that the receiver has been correctly tuned in and that the aerial system is in good working order. - If the problem occurs in a video signal from a videorecorder, ensure that the videotape is in good condition and that VCR mode is active in the PICTURE menu. - Adjust the Sharpness parameter in the PICTURE menu to optimise the projected image.
+- Check compatibility of the video or graphic signals with the technical specifications of the system, and specifically, with the specifications of the selected input. - Check all cables. - If the problem occurs on a terrestrial broadcast source signal, check that the receiver has been correctly tuned in and that the aerial system is in good working order. - If the problem occurs in a video signal from a videorecorder, ensure that the videotape is in good condition - Adjust the Sharpness parameter in the PICTURE menu to optimise the projected image.